|

 chance at a decent life.

-Chávez showed those
+Chavez showed those

 who worked for little or nothing,

-that there could be a better way of living and working.
+that there could be a better way

-César Chávez gave them
+Cesar Chavez gave them

 hope.